West Shore School District: Cedar Run Elementary School

+Herman Avenue Elementary School

+Herman Avenue and Washington Heights were sister schools up until 2000; Herman Avenue was grades k-2, and Washington Heights was grades 3-5.
+Washington Heights is now k-5, since its rebuild in 1999.
+Lemoyne Borough purchased the school on 11/27/2005 for $415,000 and after renovations, subsequently opened as the new Lemoyne Borough Office and West Shore Regional Police Department.

 Mount Zion Elementary School

 Mount Zion Elementary School was a grade k-2 school located in Lewisberry, Pennsylvania, Fairview Township.
 After completing second grade, students would continue to third grade at Fairview Elementary School.

 In January 2012, the members of the school board proposed the closure of Mount Zion Elementary School, to help save the district's budget.
-In Spring 2012, the final vote was made to close Mount Zion after the end of the school year.
-Since its close, the district temporarily placed its students and incoming students of that area to other elementary schools in the district, until expansions at Fairview Elementary School were Complete.
-Fairview Elementary School now serves as a k-5 elementary school.
+In spring 2012, the final vote was made to close Mount Zion after the end of the school year.
+Since its close, the district temporarily placed its students and incoming students of that area to other elementary schools in the district, until expansions at Fairview Elementary School were complete.
+Fairview Elementary School currently serves as a k-5 elementary school, but will become an intermediate school for grades 5 and 6 in Fall 2024.